debasish-raychawdhuri/tuimail/README.md

 - **Common typos**: "Ther" (should be "There"), "teh" (should be "the")
 - **Misspellings**: "recieve" (should be "receive"), "seperate" (should be "separate")
 - **Nonsense words**: "asdfgh", "qwerty", etc.

+## Async Grammar Checking

+TUImail includes smart asynchronous grammar checking that improves performance and user experience:

+### Key Features
+- **2-Second Delay**: Grammar checking only activates after 2 seconds of typing inactivity
+- **Non-blocking**: Runs in background without affecting typing performance
+- **Smart Cancellation**: New typing automatically cancels pending grammar checks
+- **Visual Highlighting**: Grammar errors are highlighted with blue background
+- **Contextual Suggestions**: Provides relevant grammar corrections

+### How It Works
+- Grammar checking is enabled by default for Subject and Body fields
+- When you stop typing, grammar analysis begins after a 2-second delay
+- Results appear as blue highlights for grammar errors
+- Use `Alt+T` to see suggestions for grammar errors at cursor position
+- Use `Alt+R` to toggle grammar checking on/off

+### Performance Benefits
+- **Smooth Typing**: No lag or delays while typing
+- **Reduced CPU Usage**: Grammar checks only when needed
+- **Better UX**: Responsive interface with intelligent background processing

 ## Supported Email Providers